Field Sales Pipeline Software: A No‑BS Field Guide

 What standard pipeline software gets wrong in the field:

-- It treats follow-up as a calendar task.
-For a field rep, follow-up is also a routing decision.
+- Follow‑up treated as a calendar task; for field reps, follow‑up is a routing decision.

-- It tracks activity without context.
-A logged visit means little if the rep zigzagged across the territory and wasted prime selling windows.
+- Activity tracked without context; a logged visit matters little if the rep zigzags and wastes prime selling windows.

-- It can't explain pipeline drag.
-A stalled deal may look like rep hesitation when the actual issue is poor dispatching or territory overload.
+- It can’t explain pipeline drag; a stalled deal may reflect dispatching or territory overload rather than hesitation.

-That's why "CRM adoption" by itself is a weak goal.
-I don't care if reps update records.
+That’s why “CRM adoption” alone is a weak goal.
+I don’t care if reps update records.
 I care whether the software helps them make the next best stop, maintain contact frequency, and avoid dead travel.

 What field leaders should demand instead